kieranrcampbell/synthetic-admix/README.md

 The basic workflow is as follows (all scripts can be found in `/src/` directory):

-#### 1. Select 40 cells from the `monocle` dataset
+#### 1. Select 80 cells from the `monocle` dataset

 The script `monocle_select.R` loads in the monocle dataset.
-It selects 20 cells from the begining of pseudotime (type_1 proliferating cells) and 20 cells from the end of pseudotime (type_2 or differentiating myoblasts.)
+It selects 40 cells from the begining of pseudotime (type_1 proliferating cells) and 40 cells from the end of pseudotime (type_2 or differentiating myoblasts.)
 It then finds the SRX then SRR IDs of the files and writes two bash scripts, download_type1 and download_type2.
+It also writes `data/meta.csv` and assigns half of each type of cells to contribute to either the bulk data or the single-cell data.
+This is done at random, though the seed is kept constant so it should always be the same.
+Since we will never sequence the single cells that contribute to the bulk data, it makes sense to choose different cells of the same type to make the single and bulk data estimates.

 #### 2. Download the corresponding SRA files using `prefetch` from sra-toolkit